IcefirePhoenix/Tricord_3DS_Plugin/README.md

 ### Citra / Azahar

-1. Make sure you are running the latest version of Citra, found on the [archived repository](https://github.com/PabloMK7/citra/releases/tag/r608383e) or the [official Citra website](https://citra-emulator.com/download).
+1. Make sure you are running the latest version of your desired emulator.
 2. Download the latest `Tricord.zip` and `Tricord.3gx` files from the [releases page](https://github.com/IcefirePhoenix/Tricord_3DS_Plugin/releases).
-3. On Citra, go to File > Open Citra Folder.
+3. On your emulator, go to File > Open Citra/Azahar Folder.
 Navigate to `sdmc`.
 Unzip `Tricord.zip` and place the `Tricord` folder inside `sdmc`.
 4. Navigate to `sdmc/luma/plugins/` (if this folder doesn't exist, create it).
 Create folders for each title ID of Tri Force Heroes that you intend to use the plugin on (list of title IDs below).
 Place a copy of `Tricord.3gx` into each folder.
 This ensures the plugin only runs for Tri Force Heroes titles.
 You can now close the file explorer window.
 5. Go to Emulation > Configure > System.
 Check the box that says "Enable 3GX plugin loader".
 6. Boot your Tri Force Heroes title.
 Wait for the message "Plugin ready!
 Tricord can now be started."
 You can access the plugin by pressing Select while the game is running (close the menu with the same button).
 For details on how to use the various Tricord features, peruse the [Wiki](https://github.com/IcefirePhoenix/Tricord_3DS_Plugin/wiki).